St Eugene's Cathedral: Post Vatican II changes

 A new secondary porch was created in the main entrance in the 1989 renovations along with a new small porch in the North aisle.
-The main high altar table was taken out, however the original reredos which was installed in 1904, was kept.
+The main high altar table was taken out, however, the original reredos which was installed in 1904, was kept.

 A new lighting scheme was installed, to give the cathedral more brightness and warmth which it had lacked for many years.
 A new sound system was also installed which gave the cathedral excellent amplification.
 The whole interior of the cathedral was redecorated.

 The cathedral's brand new interior was opened and consecrated by the then Bishop of Derry, Edward Daly on 17 December 1989.

-On Monday 25 May 2015 extensive refurbishment and renovation work commenced in the cathedral.
+On Monday 25 May 2015, extensive refurbishment and renovation work commenced in the cathedral.
 Details of the refurbishment and renovation work which would be undertaken in the cathedral in the coming months ahead was outlined in their parish bulletin.

 "As custodians of this sacred, listed building of St Eugene’s Cathedral, it has become necessary to carry out essential repairs and refurbishment primarily associated with damage caused by the entrance of moisture to the fabric of the building.
 This is affecting internal finishes, stained glass windows and external masonry (ie St Columba’s and St Patrick’s windows).
 The damp entering the aisle wall at the choir is causing large sections of internal plaster to boast.
 The spiral staircase to the bell tower is cracked and unsafe.
-The existing wrought iron ladder and platform to the spire from the bell tower is unsafe and as a result the spire parapet gutter has not been maintained for several years.
+The existing wrought iron ladder and platform to the spire from the bell tower are unsafe and as a result, the spire parapet gutter has not been maintained for several years.
 The works will cost £353,480.
 The works will begin on Monday, 25th May and will continue for 20 weeks.
 The main contractor is Stewart & McConnell, Derry (lowest tender)".

 On the week of 16 November 2015, restoration work on the cathedral concluded.